shadow2469/Data-Effective-Learning-A-Comprehensive-Medical-Benchmark/README.md

 # Data-Effective Learning: A Comprehensive Medical Benchmark
+We introduce the concept of Data-Effective Learning, which plays a significant role in the field of medical data, accelerating model training and reducing storage burden in the era of big data (Fig 1(a)).

+Data-effective learning aims to obtain a compact small dataset from a large-scale dataset, but the two datasets have similar effects on AI model training.

 This repo is the official implementation of ["Data-Effective Learning: A Comprehensive Medical Benchmark"].

-It consists of three parts, a dataset with millions of data samples (DataDEL), a baseline method for comparison (MedDEL), and a new evaluation metric (NormDEL).
+It consists of three parts, a dataset with millions of data samples (DataDEL), a baseline method for comparison (MedDEL), and a new evaluation metric (NormDEL) ((Fig 1(b))).

 <div style="text-align: center;">
   <img src="figures/Fig1.png" alt="Fig1" height="500">